 Heat 3 litres of vegetable oil in a Dutch oven or any other large pan.
 The oil is hot enough when you test it with a small piece of paper kitchen towel.
 If bubbles are showing, it's hot enough.

 Otherwise, wait a bit and test again, these Dutch doughnuts will be very soggy and full of grease when baked using a low temperature.
 So make extra sure to check the oil.

-SHAPE it into a ball, then add it into the hot oil.
+Shape it into a ball, then add it to the hot oil.
 Repeat this step until all of the dough has been used up.
-BAKE them nice and brown, remove them from the pan using a frying spoon in another bowl which is pre-lined with some paper kitchen towels.
+Bake them nice and brown, remove them from the pan using a frying spoon in another bowl which is pre-lined with some paper kitchen towels.
 Enjoy!